 Early Trimming and Movement

 Remember that all foals are “born crooked.”
 They’ve spent their whole life wrapped up in a ball!
 Movement is essential for straightening them out.
 Unless directed by a veterinarian for a specific injury or condition, do not confine foals in stalls.
 Every aspect of their proper development requires movement.
-I also firmly believe that if every foal received routine competent hoof trimming from the very beginning, angular limb deformities in adult horses would virtually disappear from the horse world.
+I also firmly believe that if every foal received routine competent hoof trimming from the very beginning and if all foals were allowed 24/7 freedom to move, angular limb deformities in adult horses would virtually disappear from the horse world.
 I've seen this with my own eyes in my own clientele.
 Severe birth defects do happen but they are far more rare than most people think.
 Instead, what is very common is that foals get off to a slightly wrong start, this skews the hoof balance and then their joints, ligaments, tendons and muscles are allowed to grow and form on the imbalanced, neglected hooves.
 Eventually the horse matures and the conditions are effectively permanent.

 Most people think that hoof trimming for adult horses is a necessity and foal trimming is a luxury.
 If anything it should be the other way around.
 If I financially had to pick out two years to neglect the hooves on MY horse, I’d choose the last two or maybe a period in the middle – absolutely not the first two years!
 There was never a truer statement said than, “An ounce of prevention is worth a pound of cure.”
 With angular deformities, that's actually an understatement.